Bills run all over Steelers in Pittsburgh

 What's next:

-The Bills return home to host the Cincinnatti Bengals next Sunday, December 7th.
-Kickoff was originally set for 4:25 p.m. but has since been flexed into the 1 o'clock slate.
-You will be able to catch all of the game action on the radio home of the Buffalo Bills, WGR Sports Radio 550.
+The Bills return home to host the Cincinnati Bengals next Sunday afternoon at Highmark Stadium.
+Kickoff was originally set for 4:25 p.m., but has since been flexed into the 1 o'clock slate.
+Be sure to catch all of the game action on the official voice of the Bills - WGR Sports Radio 550.